 The following graph shows the System net cash flow (contributions less benefit payments and expenses) at the end of each fiscal year.
-For the entire period shown, the net cash flow, which excludes investment returns, has been negative, although just barely in the most recent year.
-This illustrates that contributions have not been sufficient to cover benefits and expenses in any years over the past decade.
+Prior to FYE 2022, the net cash flow, which excludes investment returns, was negative.
+This illustrates that contributions were not sufficient to cover benefits and expenses in those years.
 A major implication of a negative cash flow is that the difference each year must be met first from cash generated by investments and then be paid out of the principal assets, representing additional risk for the System if investments need to be sold in a down market to cover benefit payments.